coveooss/connectivity-library/Google Sheets/README.md

 # Indexing Google Sheets using the Coveo REST API connector

-This guide explains how you can use the content of the [`SourceJSONConfig.json`](SourceJSONConfig.json) file in a [REST API](https://docs.coveo.com/en/1896/) source to index a [specified range in a given sheet](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/get).
+This guide explains how you can use the content of the [`SourceJSONConfig.json`](SourceJSONConfig.json) file in a [REST API source](https://docs.coveo.com/en/1896/) to index a [specified range in a given sheet](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/get).
 Your Coveo source will use this JSON configuration to customize HTTP requests for the Google Sheets v4 API and identify the specific content to extract from the responses.

-## Disclaimer
+## Advisory

 When [adding a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) in the [Coveo Administration Console](https://docs.coveo.com/en/1841/), Coveo may recommend, or not recommend, using a Coveo [REST API](https://docs.coveo.com/en/1896/) or [GraphQL API](https://docs.coveo.com/en/n6gh2329/) source along with the associated example JSON configuration from this library.
 Coveo’s recommendation depends on the extent of testing of the system example configuration in proofs of concept.

 However, please note that all configurations in this library, including those recommended in the Coveo Administration Console, aren't actively maintained or officially supported.
 Consider them as starting points that will require customization to fit your specific use case.

 ## Prerequisites

 To fully understand and effectively use the example JSON configuration, you must:
 - Have a [Coveo organization](https://docs.coveo.com/en/185).
 Don't have a Coveo organization yet?
 [Sign up for a free trial](https://www.coveo.com/en/free-trial?utm_marketing_tactic=connectivity_library).
 - Learn about [Coveo connectivity](https://docs.coveo.com/en/1702).
 - Learn [how to configure a REST API source](https://docs.coveo.com/en/1896/).

 ## Instructions

 1. [Create a new Google Cloud Platform project](https://console.developers.google.com/).
 2. [Enable the Google Sheets API on your project](https://support.google.com/googleapi/answer/6158841?hl=en).
 3. [Create authorization credentials](https://developers.google.com/sheets/api/guides/authorizing).